-Marsala is a beautiful town in the province of Trapani and is located at the westernmost point of mainland Sicily, just a stone's throw from the Aegadian Islands (also known as Egadi Islands).
+Marsala is a beautiful town in the province of Trapani and is located in the westernmost point of continental Sicily, a stone's throw from the Egadi Islands.

-On Ferryhopper, you'll find lots of useful information about Marsala, its beaches, local delicacies, and ferries to the nearby Aegadian Islands.
-Take a look at our travel tips and book your ferry tickets easily and quickly!
+On Ferryhopper, you will find lots of useful information on Marsala, its top beaches, local delicacies and all the ferries to reach the nearby Aegadian Islands.
+Take a look at our travel tips and book ferry tickets easily and quickly!